graphprotocol/indexer/README.md

   --ethereum-network           Ethereum network    [string] [default: "mainnet"] --ethereum-polling-interval  Polling interval for the Ethereum provider (ms)
                                                         [number] [default: 4000]
-  --mnemonic                   Mnemonic for the operator wallet
+  --gas-increase-timeout       Time (in seconds) after which transactions will
+                               be resubmitted with a higher gas price [number] [default: 240] --gas-increase-factor        Factor by which gas prices are increased when resubmitting transactions [number] [default: 1.2] --gas-price-max              The maximum gas price (gwei) to use for transactions       [number] [default: 2000000000] --transaction-attempts       The maximum number of transaction attempts [number] [default: 5] --mnemonic                   Mnemonic for the operator wallet
                                                              [string] [required]
   --indexer-address            Ethereum address of the indexer